What Does ‘Person-Centred’ Really Mean in Daily Practice? Recording and Evidencing Good Support

 - Builds commissioner and CQC confidence

-- Strengthens your tender responses
+- Strengthens tender responses through defensible evidence

 From daily notes to audits, language choices to supervision — you’ll get practical insight into what good looks like and how to show it.

-📚 Explore the Full Person-Centred Recording Blog Series:
+📚 Explore the Full Person-Centred Recording Series:

 - 1. What Does ‘Person-Centred’ Really Mean in Daily Practice?